ribeiropdiogo/nexus-testbed/README.md

 ### Statistics

 In order to better understand the results of the testbed, detailed statistics are generated into the `stats/` directory.
 The format, as shown below, includes information on the average similarities for each datatype.
+All similarity values are normalized between 0 and 1.

 ```json
 {